FagnerMartinsBrack/medium-watcher/README.md

 Check the runs here: https://github.com/FagnerMartinsBrack/medium-watcher/actions

-It uses an InMemory EventBus with EventEmitter which you can use to subscribe other providers to the medium post events.
+It uses an InMemory EventBus with EventEmitter which you can use to subscribe other providers to the "NEW_POST" event.

 You can add more providers by creating a new listener: